ihssanehouhou/DMSN/scripts/readme.txt

-Here are the training scripts
+Here where the training scripts should be.